beyarkay/masters-thesis/src/05_results.md

 \end{figure}
 <!-- prettier-ignore-end -->

-## Justification for why each of the model types are tested
+## Justification for why each of the model types are tested \label{model-justification}

 Several different classification algorithms were evaluated.
 The chosen classification algorithms were selected based on how well suited they are to a